-From Hunt to Hearth: A Man’s Challenging Journey
+From Hunt to Hearth: Crossing he Threshold

-The intended result of this conscious action … a partner who welcomes him home, children who feel their daddy’s love & presence, a kind, gentle, and reverent engagement of the energy & consciousness of the hearth, and best of all, peace, nurturance, & love for him, and his conscious & available love for them.
+The intended result of this conscious action … a partner who welcomes him home, children who feel their father’s love & presence, a kind, gentle, and reverent engagement of the energy & consciousness of the hearth, and best of all, peace, nurturance, & love for him, and his conscious & available love for them.